FLOIP/flow-spec/layers/layer3/blocks.md

 ### Detailed behaviour

-- text (SMS): Sends `message` as an SMS to the contact.
+- `text` (SMS): Sends `message` as an SMS to the contact.
-- text (USSD): Displays `message` as the next USSD prompt to the user.
+- `text` (USSD): Displays `message` as the next USSD prompt to the user.
 (Note on USSD session management: If there are following blocks in the flow, the user has an opportunity to reply with anything to proceed.
 If there are no following blocks, the contact is prompted to dismiss the session.)
-- ivr: Plays `message-audio` to the contact.
+- `ivr`: Plays `message-audio` to the contact.
-- rich_messaging: Display `message` within the conversation with the contact.
+- `rich_messaging`: Display `message` within the conversation with the contact.
 Optionally, platforms may attach the `message-prompt` (if provided) as an audio attachment that the contact can choose to play.
-- offline: Display `message` within the session with the contact.
+- `offline`: Display `message` within the session with the contact.

 ### Output behaviour
 None (TODO: Should the length of message listened be reported in variables, or only be part of the detailed flow interaction logs?)